Preserving Legal Testimony: Court Reporters or Electronic Recording?

 Q: What factors make electronic reporting attractive?

-A: An electronic recording may more faithfully reflect the total courtroom experience, since the electronic recording includes voice tone, inflection, pauses in speech and possibly a video.
+A: An electronic recording may more faithfully reflect the total courtroom experience, since the electronic recording includes voice tone, inflection, pauses in speech and usually a video.
 Ohio Civil Rule 30(B)(3) permits depositions to be recorded by audio or videotape.
 Such recordings allow the transcript to be made, if necessary, but avoid much of the expense if not.
 They also allow simultaneous reading, watching and listening to the testimony, which cannot be accomplished with a stenographic record.
 Electronic reporting costs one-half to two-thirds of the cost of a stenographic record; because it has up to ten stereo tracks based on multiple microphones, it is often possible to decipher overlapping statements, which may be impossible for a stenographic reporter to take down.
 A professional engineer is not required for an electronic record; a notary public can record the proceedings.

 Q: How might a court record be used after a trial is over?